amrutsavadatti/auction_house/README.md

 - Manas Pise: Front End Work (Buyer)
 - Amrut Savadatti: Front End Work (Seller)
 - Jai Patel: Back End, Helped with Front End Work, S3 Bucket
-- Pooja Kawatkar: Back End, Helped with Front End Work
+- Pooja Kawatkar: Back End, Helped with Front End Work, Seller Images (S3/Front End)

 ## General Notes
 Please make sure not to refresh the live URLs, as it runs into a 404 not found/403 forbidden error.
 We reached out to the professor and other teams who are experiencing the same issue, but we are not sure how to go about solving it.

+Pooja is still trying to get past the Hydration error she discussed with Professor Heineman about in class on Nov.
+7th.
+As a result, her commits to this repo have been less for this iteration.